yathorOo/Bio260_finalproject/53cities_alljobs/README.md

 2. DScientist= "Data Scientists"
 3. DArchitect= "Data Architects"
 4. DEngineer= "Data Engineers"
+5. Column `term` consists of the data science tools scraped from indeed.com
-The columns `DAnalyst`, `DScientist`, `DArchitect` and `DEngineer` contain the percent of the 'term' (in this case, the names of programming languages) appearing in the total job ads for the respective job title.
+6. Columns `DAnalyst`, `DScientist`, `DArchitect` and `DEngineer` contain percent of job ads that contain the `term` for each job title respectively.